livingdocsIO/documentation/reference-docs/server-configuration/config.md

 - Proxy Option

 Alternatively you can forward image upload to another service.
-For more info about this see [concepts/images](../concepts/images/image-services.md).
+For more info about this see [Image Services](../../concepts/images/image-services.md).

 ```js
 images: {